 All students should attend an orientation session prior to beginning classes at the College.
 These sessions are designed to acquaint students with student life at Hawkeye and to help students make the easiest transition possible between their last school experience, job, or military service and their new role as Hawkeye students.
-These sessions usually occur before classes begin.
+These sessions are held before the beginning of the Fall and Spring terms.